MechanicalRabbit/DataKnots.jl/doc/src/queries.md

 To run a query on the given data, we apply the query to a *trivial* pipeline.
 The generated pipeline is used to actually transform the data.

-To demonstrate how to compile a query, let us use `EmployeesWithSalaryOver100K` from the previous section.
+To demonstrate how to apply a query, let us use `EmployeesWithSalaryOver100K` from the previous section.
 Recall that it could be represented as follows:

     Get(:department) >> Get(:employee) >> Filter(Get(:salary) .> 100000)